JacksonBurns/fastprop/README.md

     - Batch size

     ~~- Checkpoint file to resume from (optional)~~ _WIP_
-    - Problem type (one of: regression, binary, multiclass, multilabel)
+    - Problem type (one of: regression, binary, multiclass (start labels from 0), multilabel)
  4. Prediction
     - Input SMILES: either a single SMILES or a CSV file
     - Output format: filepath to write the results or nothing, defaults to stdout